Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to sell LOOM

 If you decide you want to sell your LOOM tokens, the process you’ll need to follow is essentially the same as that outlined in Step 3.
-For example, if you’re using Binance, after navigating to the Exchange page and searching for your desired trading pair, look for the “Sell LOOM” box on the right of screen.
 You can then enter your transaction details and click on “Sell LOOM”.

 Make sure to once again check the full details of the transaction before submitting, and remember that you may not be able to immediately exchange LOOM for the currency you want.